On the periodic decompositions of multidimensional configurations: Introduction

 \subsection{Structure of the paper}

 We begin with preliminaries in Section \ref{sec: preliminaries} by presenting the necessary concepts and definitions and some past results relevant to us.
 In Sections \ref{sec: main result 1} and \ref{sec: main result 2} we state and prove our improvements of the periodic decomposition theorem and discuss some related results.
+The main result of Section \ref{sec: main result 1}, that is, our first improvement of the periodic decomposition theorem is Theorem \ref{thm: main result 1} and its application to translational tilings is Corollary \ref{corollary: independent tiles}.
+The main result of Section \ref{sec: main result 2}, that is, our periodic decomposition theorem for sparse configurations is Theorem \ref{thm: periodic decomposition sparse} and the application of this result is Theorem \ref{thm: delone application}.